Zakat al-Fitr

-Zakat al-Fitr is a duty which is wajib (required) of every Muslim.
-If one misses the time period without a good reason, they have sinned and must make it up.

 Classification

-Sadaqat al-Fitr is a duty which is wajib (required) of every Muslim, whether male or female, minor or adult as long as they have the means to do so.
+Zakat al-Fitr is a duty which is considered wajib (required) of every Muslim, whether male or female, minor or adult, as long as they have the means to do so.

-According to Islamic tradition (Sunnah), Ibn 'Umar said that the Islam ic Prophet Muhammad made Zakat al-Fitr compulsory on every slave, freeman, male, female, young and old among the Muslims; one Saa` of dried dates or one Saa` of barley.
+According to Islamic tradition (Sunnah), Ibn 'Umar said that the Islamic prophet Muhammad made Zakat al-Fitr compulsory on every slave, freeman, male, female, young and old among the Muslims; one Saa` of dried dates or one Saa` of barley.

 The head of the household may pay the required amount for the other members.
 Abu Sa'eed al-Khudree said:On behalf of our young and old, free men and slaves, we used to take out during Allah's Messenger's (upon whom be God's peace and blessings) lifetime one Saa` of grain, cheese or raisins".

 Significance

 The significant role played by Zakat in the circulation of wealth within the Islamic society is also played by the Sadaqat al-Fitr.
 However, in the case of Sadaqat al-Fitr, each individual is required to calculate how much charity is due from themselves and their dependents and go into the community in order to find those who deserve such charity.
 Thus, Sadaqat al-Fitr plays a very important role in the development of the bonds of community.
 The rich are obliged to come in direct contact with the poor, and the poor are put in contact with the extremely poor.
-This contact between the various levels of society helps to build real bonds of kinship and love within the Islamic community and trains those who have, to be generous to those who do not have.
+This contact between the various levels of society helps to build real bonds of kinship and love within the Islamic community and trains those who have to be generous to those who do not have.

 Purpose

 The main purpose of Zakat al-Fitr is to provide the poor which they can celebrate the festival of breaking the fast (`Eid al-Fitr) along with the rest of the Muslims.

-Every Muslim is required to pay Zakat al-Fitr at the conclusion of the month of Ramadan as a token of thankfulness to God for having enabled him or her to observe the obligatory fast.
-Its purpose is: